It is exclusively focused on growth in new business—primarily from new accounts, and secondarily through new sales from existing accounts.

 As we described above, the only way to consistently grow at a high level is to have a relentless focus on activities that produce high quality results.

-Without High Growth Sales Management, the average sales rep is likely to fall back into doing whatever is in front of him or her, regardless of the quality of results that can be expected from that activity.
+Without High Growth Sales Management, the average sales rep is likely to fall back into doing whatever is in front of them, regardless of the quality of results that can be expected from that activity.

 SOMAmetrics helps clients build best practices in High Growth Sales Management, training and equipping their sales managers to run a high performance sales organization.